Report an accessibility problem

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-A selection committee comprising faculty members selects candidates based on application materials and the applicant's ability to succeed.
+A selection committee comprising faculty members selects candidates based on their application materials and the committee's assessment of their potential to succeed.

 Tuition information